awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 For the purpose of this workshop, and since we started our EMR cluster in a VPC public subnet, we can allow access in the EC2 Security Group in order to reach the TCP ports on which the web interfaces are listening on.

 {{% notice warning %}}
-Normally you would not run EMR in a public subnet and open TCP access to the master instance, this is just for educational purposes.
+Normally you would not run EMR in a public subnet and open TCP access to the master instance, this faster approach is just used for the purpose of the workshop.
 {{% /notice %}}

 To allow access to your IP address to reach the EMR web interfaces via EC2 Security Groups:\